MTU-SSE/Supermileage-Website/README.md

+# How To Change The Website

+**Please Please Please email John (john@umbriac.com) with any questions you may have!
+He will be happy to help, or even make the change for you!**

+Editing the SSE website is simple!
+As soon as a change is made to a file in this repository on the main branch (what you see by default), that edit will be reflected on the public website.
+Please keep this in mind.
+Again,

+***EDITS MADE TO FILES HERE WILL SHOW UP ON THE PUBLIC WEBSITE IMMEDIATELY***

+You can edit a file within Github using the built in editor.
+I recommend this for quick/easy changes like wording or uploading a new picture.
+Because you can't preview how it will look, you will have to be careful.

+You can also clone the repository (download it to your computer) and push the changes back.
+If you have not used git before, I recommend downloading the Github app, and using their helpful user interface.
+The advantage of getting the code on your computer is that you can see what your changes will look like before you apply them!

+## John you beautiful human, how did you get changes here to automatically apply to the website?

+Thank you, and great question!
+There is a webhook in `public_html` on the computer running the website that gets run everytime a push to this repository occurs.
+This calls `deploy.sh` which is in `repsitories/Supermileage-Website/` which copies the changes to the folder for the public site.

+The "advanced" section of cpanel has a terminal!
+Very useful :)
+You can access cpanel from the link in the social media account passwords page (different from the main passwords page!).

 # Supermileage Website Templating System
+## Important to know if you need to make more structural changes to the website

 This website uses a simple, custom templating system powered by JavaScript to reuse common elements like headers and footers across multiple pages.
 This guide provides a non-technical overview of how it works.